MockControlClosedLoop¶

 - coefficients

-Coefficients of the force control filter parameters.
+list Coefficients of the force control filter parameters.

 - is_mirror

-- static calc_hp_comp_matrix(location_axial_actuator: list[list], hardpoints_axial: list[int], hardpoints_tangent: list[int]) tuple[numpy.ndarray[Any, numpy.dtype[numpy.float64]], numpy.ndarray[Any, numpy.dtype[numpy.float64]]] ¶
+- static calc_hp_comp_matrix(location_axial_actuator: list[list], hardpoints_axial: list[int], hardpoints_tangent: list[int]) tuple[numpy.ndarray[tuple[int, ...], numpy.dtype[numpy.float64]], numpy.ndarray[tuple[int, ...], numpy.dtype[numpy.float64]]]¶

 Calculate the hardpoint compensation matrix.